 Haworthiopsis nigra (Haw.)
 G.D.Rowley

-Aloe nigra, Apicra nigra, Catevala nigra, Haworthia nigra, Haworthia nigra var. nigra, Haworthia venosa subsp. nigra, Haworthia viscosa subsp. nigra
+Aloe nigra, Apicra nigra, Catevala nigra, Haworthia nigra, Haworthia nigra var. nigra, Haworthia venosa subsp. nigra, Haworthia viscosa subsp. nigra, Haworthiopsis nigra var. nigra

-Haworthiopsis nigra, formerly known as Haworthia nigra, is a slow-growing succulent with deep greenish-black leaves.
-It grows up to 4 inches (10 cm) tall.
-Pointy leaves are stiff, partially folded, and emerge from the center of the rosette.
-Outer and inner leaf sides have ridged gray bumps.
-Each new leathery leaf emerges from the center atop the one below it, which lends plants a stacked or tiered look.
-In winter's chill or under excessive drought stress, plants blush red.
+Haworthiopsis nigra, formerly known as Haworthia nigra, is a small succulent with blackish to grey-green leathery leaves with many raised tubercles.
+It grows to 5 inches (5 cm) tall, occasionally taller, slowly producing offsets to form small clumps.
+Leaves are ovate-deltoid, up to 1.2 inches (3 cm) long and up to 0.6 inches (1.5 cm) wide.
+They may be recurved and elongated away from the stem or short and compressed upon one another.
+Each new leaf emerges from the center atop the one below it, lending plants a stacked or tiered look.
 Overall, the foliage remains dark green with varying grades of gray to black.
-In late spring or summer, mature rosettes produce single, upright, wiry flower stems topped with tiny white flowers.
+In late spring or summer, mature rosettes produce simple, lax stalks with small white flowers.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).